MTPeyton/MTPeyton.github.io/content/_index.md

 - 1/3rd Statistics
 - 1/3rd Urban Planning

-After that, I've worked at a few startups:
+After that, I've worked at a several companies:

 - 2019 - 2021 [Visual Labs](https://visuallabsinc.com/) Body worn cameras and redaction software for law enforcement agencies.
 - 2021 - 2023 [Beans.ai](https://www.beans.ai/) Logistics management SaaS for last-mile delivery companies.
-- 2024 - Now [Hivemapper](https://hivemapper.com) Geospatial data from a distributed network of dash cameras.
+- 2024 - 2025 [Hivemapper](https://hivemapper.com) Geospatial data from a distributed network of dash cameras.
+- 2025 - Present [Mapbox](https://www.mapbox.com/) Traffic data from device telemetry.

 The connecting thread is that they each: